Skip to content

 Over to you

-Google understands today's internet users have several options to choose from with selecting a search engine.
+Google understands that today's internet users have several options when selecting a search engine.
 In an effort to remain relevant in a fiercely competitive digital market, Google is taking strides to be sensitive to search engine users' changing needs.

 Eric Melillo